-The Empathy Network grew out of #cut50’s first National Day of Empathy in March of 2017.
+The Empathy Network grew out of Dream Corps JUSTICE’s first National Day of Empathy in March of 2017, back when our program was known as #cut50.
 The Day of Empathy is a day of action to generate empathy on a massive scale for millions of Americans impacted by the criminal justice system.
 On this day, Americans impacted by the criminal justice system nationwide meet with lawmakers in their state to share their stories and experiences, educate and breed empathy in their state representatives and community members.

-The Empathy Network is at the heart of #cut50’s state and federal legislative efforts.
+The Empathy Network is at the heart of Dream Corps JUSTICE’s state and federal legislative efforts.
 These special groups throughout the country provide a force on the ground to mobilize impacted individuals and grassroots groups to speak directly to their legislators, sharing their stories and experiences, introducing reforms related to our campaigns, bolstering and advocating for state and federal reforms.

 They hold rallies, meet with local officials, conduct phone banking, share their experiences publicly, and distribute information throughout their spheres of influence.
 They were integral to our effort to pass last year’s federal criminal justice reform policies.